 Consider programs which complement the course sequence of your program.
 Students find the summer period between the first and second year to be most conducive.

 Apply for programs.
 Once accepted to a program, notify the Graduate Office and your faculty advisor to begin processing appropriate paperwork.
+You will need to submit a General Petition to request approval from your Portfolio Advisor, then, upon approval, you will be sent the code to register.

 Financial aid and scholarships are available for most study abroad experiences.
 Read Financing Study Abroad to learn more about options.
 Consulting with a UWB financial aid advisor about your particular financial aid situation is also recommended.